 There are a number of causes.
 For example:

-- Graves' disease - an autoimmune disease which causes the thyroid to swell and make too much thyroxine.
-In autoimmune disorders your body produces proteins called antibodies which damage a different part of your body - in this case, your thyroid.
+- Graves' disease - an autoimmune disease which causes the thyroid to swell and make too much thyroxine (T4).
+In autoimmune disorders your body produces proteins called antibodies which damage a different part of your body - in this case, your thyroid gland.

-- Inflammation of the thyroid (thyroiditis) - which can be due to various causes.
+- Inflammation of the thyroid gland (thyroiditis) - which can be due to various causes.
 For example, another autoimmune condition called Hashimoto's thyroiditis can damage the thyroid gland.
 Infections with germs such as bacteria and viruses can cause different types of thyroiditis.
-Radiotherapy treatment to the neck can also lead to inflammation of the thyroid.
+Radiotherapy treatment to the neck can also lead to inflammation of the thyroid gland.

 - Iodine deficiency.
-The thyroid needs iodine to make thyroxine and T3.
-If you lack iodine in your diet, the thyroid swells as it tries to make enough thyroxine and T3.
+The thyroid gland needs iodine to make T4 and triiodothyronine (T3).
+If you lack iodine in your diet, the thyroid swells as it tries to make enough T4 and T3.

-- Hereditary factors - some people inherit a tendency for a thyroid to swell.
-In particular, it may swell at times of life when you may make more thyroxine and T3 - for example, when you are pregnant, or during puberty.
+- Hereditary factors - some people inherit a tendency for a thyroid gland to swell.
+In particular, it may swell at times of life when you may make more T4 and T3 - for example, when you are pregnant, or during puberty.

-- Any other disorder which causes problems in the making of thyroxine or T3 may cause the thyroid to swell.
+- Any other disorder which causes problems in the making of T4 or T3 may cause the thyroid gland to swell.

-A thyroid nodule is a small lump which develops in the thyroid.
+A thyroid nodule is a small lump which develops in the thyroid gland.
 There are two types:

 - A multinodular goitre.
 This means the thyroid gland has developed many lumps or nodules.
 The thyroid gland feels generally lumpy.